10 Best Things to Do in Great Sand Dunes National Park & Preserve

 Distance (Columbine Lake): 8.3 miles / 13.4 km

-The Ice Lake and Columbine Lake Trails in the San Juan Mountains of southwestern Colorado are two of the most beautiful alpine lakes of anywhere in the Mountain West!
+The Ice Lake Trail and Columbine Lake Trail are two stunning day hikes in the San Juan Mountains of southwestern Colorado that, in my opinion, are two of the most beautiful alpine lakes of any across the Mountain West!

 3. Black Canyon of the Gunnison National Park

-Great Sand Dunes National Park is often visited on a single roadtrip with Black Canyon of the Gunnison National Park, as the two are only a four-hour drive from one another.
+Great Sand Dunes National Park is often visited on a single roadtrip with Black Canyon of the Gunnison National Park, as the two are only a three-hour, 35 minute drive from one another.

-I mention this because, if you enjoyed my recommendations and personal experiences from Great Sand Dunes, I highly encourage you to explore my top recommendations for Black Canyon, where you’ll find numerous amazing adventures on both the popular South Rim, as well as much less popular North Rim.
+I mention this because, if you enjoyed my thoughts and personal experiences from Great Sand Dunes National Park, I highly encourage you to explore my top recommendations for Black Canyon of the Gunnison, where you’ll find numerous amazing adventures on both the popular South Rim, as well as much less popular North Rim.

 Read My Separate Post: Black Canyon of the Gunnison National Park